Side effects of probiotics on IBS symptoms

 The same goes for the probiotic-rich foods mentioned above like sauerkraut and kimchi.
 We like to start clients on small amounts of coconut kefir, before building up to fermented vegetables like sauerkraut, and so on.

 Get Functional GI Lab Testing

 If you find that you experience side effects of probiotics or eating probiotic-rich foods, even after using a high quality product recommended by your practitioner, titrating them in slowly and persisting for a few weeks, then functional GI testing is definitely recommended.

 The inability to tolerate probiotics is a common sign of gut pathogens like parasite and bacterial infections, as well as bacterial and yeast overgrowths like SIBO and Candida.
 For this reason, and because each condition requires separate treatment approaches, functional GI lab testing is key to working out exactly what is going on in your gut.

-If you would like to learn more about my four go-to tests that cover-off the five most common root causes of IBS, check out this blog post for the full details.
+If you would like to learn more about four tests that cover-off the five most common root causes of IBS, check out this blog post for the full details.
 For those who don’t tolerate probiotics, I’d definitely recommend a comprehensive stool test and a SIBO breath best as a good place to start.

 If you want to learn more about the testing process, or how we can help, please head to the Work With Us page to learn more about how we work online at The Functional Gut Health Clinic with clients in many countries to test for and treat the many root causes of IBS symptoms and other GI conditions.